robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

     ```TypeScript
     import { FormGroup, FormBuilder } from '@angular/forms';
     ```
-1. In the TodoComponent constructor we need to inject FormBuilder and configure the addForm.
+1. In the TodoComponent constructor we need to inject FormBuilder so that we can use it to create our form.

     ```TypeScript
     constructor(private formBuilder: FormBuilder) {}
     ```

-    * This creates a form with a form control that is named item and has a default value of blank.
+1. Before creating our form, we need to define the addForm variable to hold the configuration.
+Inside of the TodoComponent class above the constructor, add the following variable

+    ```TypeScript
+    addForm: FormGroup;
+    ```

 We need to implement an OnInit lifecycle event to configure the Form Builder.